 Simple Surgical Procedures

 If you or your loved ones require surgical procedures, you can opt to have them done in the comfort of your home, if they are simple enough.
-Some examples of the procedures that are safe to be performed at home include draining, sutures, stitching, cyst or bump removal, male catheterisation and supra-pubic catheterisation.
+Some examples of the procedures that are safe to be performed at home include draining, sutures, stitching, cyst or bump removal, and male catheterisation.

 Having these procedures done at home could save you and your loved one the trouble and discomfort of travelling home from the hospital or clinic post-surgery.